numenta/nupic-legacy/examples/opf/clients/hotgym/anomaly/one_gym/README.md

 ## How is the Output Handled?

-Most of the code changes for this tutorial were done outside of instantiating and running an OPF CLAModel.
+Most of the code changes for this tutorial were done outside of instantiating and running an OPF OPFModel.
 For this example, the `nupic_output.py` file was replaced with `nupic_anomaly_output.py`, which properly handles the additional anomaly data being produced by the model.
 For file output (sans `--plot` option), the "anomaly score" and "anomaly likelihood" values are simply written to the CSV file as additional columns.
 For the matplotlib `--plot` option, it plots the "anomaly score" and "anomaly likelihood" values in a separate chart aligned with the energy consumption predictions.

 ### The Chart Explained